gnanev/CO2_CCS811_Monitor/README.md

-# ccs811 Air quality / TVOC / CO2 sensor
+# ccs811 Air quality / TVOC / CO2 sensor for ESP32 experiment

 ## THIS IS NOT REAL CO2 SENSOR
 ### It measures other gasses, contained in human breath and maps it to some expected CO2 values.
 Not precise, readings are unstable, not recommended.
 Better use common IR sensor instead.